UtrechtUniversity/yoda/docs/design/yodadrive.md

 At most two uploads can be active at one time.
 Since consecutive writes are captured in a single `PUT` request, uploading two large files will prevent any other uploads for the duration.
 This is handled by postponing `Create` and `Write` calls until an upload connection becomes available; `Create` will pretend to succeed and `Write` will not have a callback until the actual block could be appended.

 ### ReadDirectory
-`ReadDirectory` is performed synchronously, but makes use of the download connection and can be blocked by pending asynchronous `Read`s.
+`ReadDirectory` is performed synchronously, but makes use of the download connection and can be blocked by pending asynchronous `Read` calls.
 Note that WinFsp permits `ReadDirectory` itself to be asynchronous, but we do not implement it as such.